AISE-TUDelft/code4me2-server/readme2.md

 ## Executive Summary
 ## Project Overview

-Code4me V2 is a comprehensive research platform developed as part of the **Algorithmics, Intelligence, Software Engineering (AISE)** laboratory at **TU Delft**.
+Code4me V2 is a comprehensive research platform developed as part of the AI4SE laboratory at **TU Delft**.
 This project explores the intersection of artificial intelligence and software engineering by implementing an intelligent code completion system that leverages state-of-the-art transformer models to enhance developer productivity.

 ### Research Objectives